quii/learn-go-with-tests/time.md

 }
 ```

 Remember that any _type_ can implement an interface, not just `structs`.
 If you are making a library that exposes an interface with one function defined it is a common idiom to also expose a `MyInterfaceFunc` type.

 This type will be a `func` which will also implement your interface.
-That way users of your interface can convieniently implement your interface with just a function rather than having to create an empty `struct` type.
+That way users of your interface have the option to implement your interface with just a function; rather than having to create an empty `struct` type.

 We then create the function `StdOutAlerter` which has the same signature as the function and just use `time.AfterFunc` to schedule it to print to `os.Stdout`.